runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 They make little use of weapons, relying mostly on their powerful jaws when hunting, but will construct pit traps, sinkholes, and hobbles which they drive prey towards.
 They also set more passive traps, such as snares.
 While hyenid 'fae will not hunt other sapient peoples, they put great importance on not wasting anything, and they have no issue scavenging the corpse of someone who is already dead.
 Certain clans also practice a form of ritualized cannabalism.

 Some hyena 'fae practice magic, most often focusing on earth-shaping, psychometry, and/or necromancy.
+Hyena Necromancers tend to be just as good at quieting the undead as raising them, and may temporarily raise fresh carcasses as a way of more easily transporting their meat.

+High rate of birth by caeserian section.
+Tend to be very good at it.
+Large number of Hyena 'fae that do live among other Aeldar are employed as midwives.

 The hyena 'fae language incorporates a lot of vocalizations, and is almost entirely unpronuncable by non-hyenids.
 Hyena 'fae are also incapable of making many of the sounds necessary to speak other Ael languages.
 This, coupled with their rather bestial appearance, means they pretty consistantly avoid human settlements, and even other 'fae.
 They sometimes interact with the Canid tribes, who can communicate somewhat well with them,